-Dressy sandals – You will want something nicer for dinners out but make sure they have a good grip as well.
+Dressy sandals – You will want something nicer for dinners out, but make sure they also have a good grip.

 Flip flops – Flip flops are essential for visiting a Greek beach.
-The sand can be hot and you won’t want to use your nicer sandals since the sand will come back to hotel with you.
+The sand can be hot, and you won’t want to use your nicer sandals since the sand will come back to the hotel with you.

 Light cardigan – Nights can be chilly here even in summer since it is close to the sea.
 You may want a light layer to take with you at night.
 This cardigan is similar to the one I have.

-Tesalate Beach Towel – You will need to bring your own beach towel as you can’t rent them on the beach and the hotels usually don’t let you take theirs to the beach.
+Beach Towel – You must bring your own beach towel as you can’t rent them on the beach, and the hotels usually don’t let you take theirs to the beach.

-2 Swimsuits – You will want to swimsuits even for a short trip since it can be really humid in Greece in the summer.
-It might take a day to dry out and no one likes putting on a wet suit.
+2 Swimsuits – You will want two swimsuits even for a short trip since it can be really humid in Greece in the summer.
+Drying out might take a day, and no one likes putting on a wet suit.

 Sunglasses – The Greek sun is intense and even more so when it is being reflected off the white buildings of the Cycladic islands.
 Pack at least one pair and bring backup in case you lose yours in the sea.

-Pajamas – Obviously you will want something to sleep in.
+Pajamas – Obviously, you will want something to sleep in.
 This can be tricky in Greece as many hotels will only offer a sheet on the bed.
-I think this is because Greeks don’t sleep with the air conditioning on so you won’t want a heavy blanket.
-However, you may want the air conditioning on so bring the PJs you will be comfortable in.
+I think this is because Greeks don’t sleep with the air conditioning on so that you won’t want a heavy blanket.
+However, you may want the air conditioning on, so bring the PJs you will be comfortable in.

 Camera – You will want a camera for all the beautiful scenery you will be seeing in Greece.
 I used a Sony A7rii camera, which I love.
 However, it may be more than you want.
 Here is a good Sony camera alternative to it if you are looking for a good camera that is easy to use.

-Laptop or Tablet – Most you won’t need a laptop on vacation but you may want it for entertainment on the plane or in the hotel in the evening.
-A few times I have been in Greek hotels without any English channels.
+Laptop or Tablet – Most of you won’t need a laptop on vacation, but you may want it for entertainment on the plane or in the hotel in the evening.
+I have been in Greek hotels a few times without any English channels.
 A tablet is also a good option and may offer you a way to read some books on your beach vacation.

 Packing cubes – Want to pack a bit more without having to bring a bigger suitcase?
 Consider using packing cubes to compress your clothes.
 I use them on every trip and prefer the Eagle Creek brand packing cubes.

-Water bottle – Water on the islands is not drinkable but you can refill a water bottle at some city water fountains on the Greek islands.
-They look like fancy places to wash your hands or feet but they are actually potable water.
-It is a good place to fill up rather than having to buy plastic water bottles all the time, plus its better for the environment.
+Water bottle – Water on the islands is not drinkable, but you can refill a water bottle at some city water fountains on the Greek islands.
+They look like fancy places to wash your hands or feet, but they are actually potable water.
+It is a good place to fill up rather than having to buy plastic water bottles all the time, plus it is better for the environment.

 Toiletries – Bring the minimum you will need to survive a night or two.
 After that, you can purchase larger toiletries in the pharmacy in Athens or the islands.
 Some of my favorite Greek cosmetic brands are found in the pharmacies and not in the grocery stores.
 Don’t forget your sunscreen!